SwissArmyRonin/terraform-aws-registry/README.md

 ### Graphical user-interface

 It would be nice to have a simple UI interface  for the repository similar to Terraform's public registry, where the input and output variables, along with a README file could be stored.

+### Support the whole Terraform registry API

+Currently on the registry part is finished, but the example shows how to populate and use the registry as is.